NURUSTABAS/2025/README.md

 - Distinguishing between camera movement and object movement, especially when both occur together.
 - Avoiding false positives in object movement detection due to camera shake.
 - Ensuring reliable detection with varying video quality and lighting conditions.
-- Providing a responsive and user-friendly interface where the user explicitly triggers analysis by clicking the 'Analizi Başlat' button after changing parameters or detection type.
+- Providing a responsive and user-friendly interface where the user explicitly triggers analysis by clicking the 'Start Analysis' button after changing parameters or detection type.

 ## 12. How to Run the App Locally